ca25nada/spawncamping-wallhack/README.md

 It's being made on StepMania 5.0.7 for a 16:9 display.

-Currently it'll only run on a SM5 nightly 20150410 or later. which you can grab from: http://smnightly.katzepower.com/ (However, do note there are issues with the 20150410's nightly regarding timingdata that kyzentun pointed out here: http://www.flashflashrevolution.com/vbz/showthread.php?p=4303796#post4303796 )
+Currently it'll only run on a SM5 nightly 20150410 or later. which you can grab from: http://smnightly.katzepower.com/

 ---
 ##### Current Issues